maria-tz/PF-project/README.md

 # Project Future - ReGeneration - Data and Decision Sciences

-This is my team's project for the program Data and Decision Scieces offered by Code.Hub!
+This is my team's project for the program Data and Decision Sciences offered by Code.Hub!

 Under `data/` you will find the files we used for this project.